 Crooked Palm Tree on Playa Paraiso

 This is arguably the most posted palm tree on Instagram!
 Note that the palm tree you might have seen before has actually lost its crown in a storm.
-There is a similarly beautiful palm tree right next to it though which is also crooked enough to climb on.
+There is a similarly beautiful palm tree right next to it though which is also crooked enough to climb on to make sure you can still get one of those iconic photos of Tulum.

 Best Time to Visit: Sunrise is the best time to take photos here as it is quiet, and the lighting is best.
 If you are here by car, getting here at sunrise is key to ensure you have a parking space.
 There is some free parking along the road, or a paid parking lot at the public beach access entrance.